XClassicPeter/sdcardtest/README.md

 ## Disclaimer

+**WARNING**:
-**WARNING**: This script will write to the selected device.
-This operation may overwrite any existing data on the device.
+1. This script will write directly to the selected partition.
+2. This operation WILL OVERWRITE AND DESTROY ALL DATA on the partition.
+3. After the test, the partition will be left in an unusable state and will require reformatting.
+4. You will have to reformat the partition with the selected filesystem type after the test.
+5. If you choose not to reformat, the partition will remain unusable until manually formatted.
+6. Ensure you have backups of any important data before proceeding.
+7. This script should only be used on devices you are willing to completely erase.

 Additionally, the script will create a temporary file named `/tmp/sdcard_test_data` and a log file `/tmp/cmp_output`.
 If these files already exist, they will be overwritten.
 Please ensure you have backed up any important data before proceeding.